 An application programming interface (API), which the host MCU will communicate with, is embedded inside the device.
 The API is divided into two sections, commands and properties.
 The commands are used to control the chip and retrieve its status.
 The properties are general configurations which will change infrequently.
-The API descriptions can be found on the Silicon Labs web site.
+The available commands and properties are described in "AN625: Si446x API Descriptions".